How to hire a marketing manager

 • How do you collaborate with other departments like sales and product development to improve your marketing efforts?

-In addition to these questions, you can also ask the candidates to present a marketing campaign idea, pitch a marketing idea or coordinate an hypothetical team meeting to see how they’re likely to perform in real life scenarios.
+In addition to these questions, you can also ask the candidates to present a marketing campaign idea, pitch a marketing idea, or coordinate a hypothetical team meeting to see how they’re likely to perform in real-life scenarios.

 Just make sure of your specific marketing needs or business goals.
 Practical questions like this will help you choose the right person from a pool of qualified candidates for the marketing role.